Disclaimer: New EUDR developments - December 2025

 Here's how businesses can approach risk mitigation:

-Once you have completed the due diligence process (information collection, risk assessment, and needed mitigation), the EUDR requires a final formal step: submitting a due diligence statement (DDS).
-This is basically an official declaration that you have fulfilled your obligations and that the product meets EUDR requirements.
-Think of it as signing off that “we did our homework, and to the best of our knowledge, this product is deforestation-free and legal.”
+Once you have completed the due diligence process (information collection, risk assessment, and needed mitigation), the EUDR requires a formal step: submitting a due diligence statement (DDS).

 EUDR compliance isn't a one-time task.
 Companies must continuously ensure that supply chains remain deforestation-free and legally compliant.